percona/pmm-doc/docs/how-to/secure.md

  * this can be a [direct mount](#mounting-certificates) to a local directory containing the needed certificates or
  * you can [copy the files](#copying-certificates) to the appropriate directory in your Container|AMI|OVF
 2. Restarting PMM
-3. Ensuring the client(s) trust the certificate issuer
+3. Ensuring the client(s) trust the certificate issuer ([Ubuntu}(https://ubuntu.com/server/docs/security-trust-store) | [RedHat](https://www.redhat.com/sysadmin/configure-ca-trust-list) can get you started but this is somewhat OS specific)

 With our Docker, OVF and AMI images, certificates are stored in `/srv/nginx` and our self-signed certificates are staged there by default.